cheqd/data-api/README.md

 This figure is _not_ available from any Cosmos SDK API, because the [criteria for determining circulating vs "non-circulating" accounts is defined by CoinMarketCap](https://support.coinmarketcap.com/hc/en-us/articles/360043396252-Supply-Circulating-Total-Max-).

-This API calculates the circulating supply by **subtracting** the account balances of a defined list of wallet addresses ("circulating supply watchlist").
-Different types of accounts defined in the watchlist are handled as follows:
+This API calculates the circulating supply by **subtracting** the account balances of a defined list of wallet addresses ("circulating supply watchlist") from the total supply.

-1. **Base accounts and Continuous Vesting accounts**: These will always have an entry in BigDipper block explorer, since these accounts have transactions that trigger indexing.
-2. **Delayed Vesting accounts**: These accounts present a complex scenario since BigDipper does _not_ index all delayed vesting accounts by default.
-   1. **If there have been ANY transactions involving the delayed vesting account**: Delayed vesting accounts can still stake their original vesting allowance, or the account holder may have transferred additional funds into the account.
-In this scenario, the account _will_ be indexed by BigDipper and the account balance can be fetched via the GraphQL API.
-   2. **If there have been NO transactions involving the delayed vesting account**: Delayed vesting accounts with no other transactions beyond the original creation are _not_ indexed by BigDipper.
-Balances for these accounts are fetched using the standard Cosmos SDK `/cosmos/bank/v1beta1/balances/<address>` REST API endpoint.

 ### 🥩 Total staked supply